On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

 \subsection{Outline of the {ensuing sections}}

 {Section \ref{sec: main} is our main technical section.
-After a recap of the state of affairs concerning the Dirac equation of a point electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr\"om spacetime in section \ref{sec: state of affairs}, we pave the ground for our approach by introducing suitable dimensionless variables and parameters in section \ref{sec: dimless}, then invoke the Pr\"ufer transform in section \ref{sec: prufer} to map the reduced Dirac eigenvalue problem into a dynamical system on a half-infinite cylinder.
+After a recap of the results of reference \cite{BMB} in section \ref{sec: state of affairs}, we pave the ground for our approach by introducing suitable dimensionless variables and parameters in section \ref{sec: dimless}, then we invoke the Pr\"ufer transform in section \ref{sec: prufer} to map the reduced Dirac eigenvalue problem into a dynamical system on a half-infinite cylinder.
 In section \ref{sec: conv to dyn syst} we compactify the dynamical system by mapping it to a finite cylinder.
 Section \ref{sec: proof} is devoted to the discussion of the compactified dynamical system, establishing a detailed characterization of its orbits, culminating in our main Theorem \ref{thm: main}.
 Section \ref{sec: numerical} features numerically computed eigenvalue branches as functions of $Z$, suggesting that the spectrum of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr\"om spacetime is practically indistinguishable from its counterpart in Minkowski spacetime equipped with a point nucleus.
 We also emphasize the numerical challenge to resolve the differences in a satisfactory manner.
-Our appendix \ref{sec: appendix} contains pertinent supplementary material.
 We conclude with a summary and outlook in section \ref{sec: sum and out}.}